 Please let us know about a small local business that’s near and dear to your heart by filling out our short nomination form.

 - Tell us about yourself

 - Tell us a little bit about the business

 - Write a few words about why you think they deserve a helping hand

 That’s it!
 We’ll read all of the submissions and determine who will receive the award.
 As an added bonus, our partners at Forty will match our donation with $2500 worth of design and marketing services.

 Helping out a small business in need is easy.
 Just tell us about your favorite small business here.

 We’re a small local business, and we understand that all local businesses are connected.
 When people bank with us, they’re making a decision to keep their money in our community.
 We try to return this favor by investing back into our community in as many ways as we can.
 Helping out a local business just makes sense.

 We are still small, but we were once even smaller.
 Getting a little extra boost could be just the thing a small business needs to become a huge success, and we want to everything we can to help create as many local successes as possible.

-Gateway Commercial Bank has been working to earn customers’ trust since 2007. its commitment ot the community has not faltered in those seven years.
-Gateway Commerical Bank currently operates through a conveniently located branch office on East Warner Road in Mesa.
-Gateway Commercial Bank (www.gcbaz.com) is a member of the FDIC and an Equal Housing Lender.
+Established in 2007, Gateway Commercial Bank has been part of the fabric of this community for seven years.
+It operates through a conveniently located branch office on East Warner Road in Mesa and can also be found on the internet at www.gcbaz.com.
+Gateway Commercial Bank is a member of the FDIC and an Equal Housing Lender.